Syllabus for Master's Programme in Information Systems

 Content and Structure of the Programme

-The programme comprises 120 higher education credits.
+The programme comprises 120 higher education credits, 22.5 higher education credits of which are in other social scientific subjects.
 The programme provides in-depth knowledge in the field of IT.
-Current methods for systems development and research-related courses are central to the programme.
-A major system development project is carried out within the agile methods course.
+Current methods for system development and research-related courses are central to the programme.
+Major system development projects are carried out in the course “knowledge management” (managing the shared knowledge of an organisation), “software engineering” (construction of computer systems), and “agile methods” (easily mobile methods of system development).

-The programme consists of courses at the advanced level and is structured as follows:
+The programme consists of courses at the advanced level and are structured as follows:

 Forms of Instruction and Examination

 Instruction is given in the form of lectures, classroom sessions, laboratory sessions, and seminars.
-Practice-oriented instruction is given in connection with laboratory work on computers and supervision of written assignments, papers, and essays.
-Examination in courses consists of written examinations, seminars, and written assignments.
+More practical instruction is given in connection with laboratory work at computers and supervision of written assignments, papers, and essays.
+Examinations in courses consist of written examinations, seminars, and written assignments.
 Grades given for courses taken are “Fail,” “Pass,” and “Pass with distinction.”

 The programme leads to a two-year Master's degree (Degree of Master of Science, 120 credits) with information systems as the major field of study.
 The Master's degree requires 120 higher education credits, 60 higher education credits of which are in the major field, including an independent project (degree project) worth 30 higher education credits.